Red Sox clinch third straight AL East title after dismantling Yanks

 Third Baseman Miguel Andújar drove a pitch into the right field seats in the bottom of the second for an early 1-0 lead.
 Two innings later with New York leading 3-0, first baseman Luke Voit also took Price deep to open up a 4-0 lead.
 In the sixth, Voit would hit his second home run of the night, a two-run shot that knocked Price out of the game.
 On the other side, Luis Severino was brilliant, pitching seven strong innings only allowing one run and collecting six strikeouts.
 In the ninth, the Yankees top prospect Justus Sheffield made his major league debut pitching a scoreless inning to finish off the 10-1 win.

 Having already won the series, the Yankees looked to finish the sweep in the third game behind Masahiro Tanaka.
 The Red Sox, wanting to clinch the division on their hated rivals’ home field, called on left-hander Eduardo Rodríguez.
 Neither starter lasted more than four innings as they both allowed five earned runs.
 Boston took in early 3-0 lead on RBI singles by J.D.
 Martinez and Mookie Betts.
 New York would answer back with a two-run home run by Voit in the second.
 In the fourth, with Boston in front 4-2, designated hitter Giancarlo Stanton stepped up to the plate facing reliever Heath Hembree.
-Stanton would hit a grand slam just over the wall in right field to give the Yankees a
+Stanton would hit a grand slam just over the wall in right field to give the Yankees a 6-4 lead.

 But Boston would answer back in the seventh.
 With his team down 6-5, Boston center fielder Jackie Bradley Jr. hit a game-tying solo home run off of Chad Green.